Building Business Credit for a Small Business: 3 Steps to Take

 You’ve put in the hard work, so don’t forget to check in on your credit report a few times per year to make sure all of your information is current and accurate.
 If you spot an error or inaccuracy, report it to the agency.

 Remember, your business credit score is public information.
 Banks, suppliers, and customers may check your business credit report before deciding to work with you.
 Because you never know which business credit bureau they will use, be sure to monitor your report at all three agencies.

-Even though you’re running a one-woman or one-man show as an independent consultant, there’s no reason to handicap your borrowing power by relying on personal credit alone.
+Even though you’re running a one-person show as an independent professional, there’s no reason to handicap your borrowing power by relying on personal credit alone.
 Building up business credit is important for any business, whether it has one employee or thousands.

 The information provided in the MBO Blog does not constitute legal, tax or financial advice.
 It does not take into account your particular circumstances, objectives, legal and financial situation or needs.
 Before acting on any information in the MBO Blog you should consider the appropriateness of the information for your situation in consultation with a professional advisor of your choosing.